 Workplace flexibility, predictable work schedules, family and medical leave, as well as earned sick leave, all contribute to mobility for lower-wage workers who need to take care of family members.
-A recent report released by the U.S. Department of Health and Human Services scans the research and emerging policy innovations in this area noting benefits from work-family supports to low-income children and parents, employers of low-wage workers, and the general public.
+A recent report released by the U.S. Department of Health and Human Services scans the research and emerging policy innovations in this area noting benefits from work-family supports to low-income children and parents, employers of low-wage workers, and the general public.227 industry-wide strategy, employers, labor representatives, workers, education and training partners, workforce development boards and foundation funders come together to address workforce needs facing the industry.
+Funding for these partnerships comes from a several cents-per-hour contribution by employees and the employer; the amount is set during collective bargaining.

-While work-family supports are important for both genders, they have a particularly large impact upon women, who are more likely to be primary or sole caregivers.
+While work-family supports are important for both genders, they have a particularly large impact upon women, who are more likely to be primary or sole caregivers.228